Natural Heartworm Prevention & Treatment

 For the past two years, veterinarians and pharmaceutical companies have teamed up in a marketing campaign to frighten pet guardians into giving year-round heartworm preventatives to both dogs and cats.
 The campaign has really ramped up this year.
 They say they're doing this to improve protection for individual pets, but we need to take a closer look to discover the truth.

-How do pets get heartworms?
+How do dogs & cats get heartworms?

 Heartworms are transmitted by mosquitoes.
 Tiny heartworm larvae, called microfilaria, circulate in the blood, and are sucked up by the bug when it feeds on an infected host animal; for heartworms, their natural host is the dog.
 Once inside the mosquito, the larvae must develop through more stages before they can infect another dog.
 For that to occur, outside temperatures must remain above 57 degrees F, day and night, for a minimum of 8 days.
 The warmer the temperature, the faster the larvae will mature.
 If the temperature drops below that critical level, larval development will stop; but the larvae don't die—development will re-start at the same point when the weather warms back up.
 Larvae reach their infective stage in 8 to 30 days (the latter being the entire lifespan of the average mosquito).